J. & L. Lobmeyr: History

-The company was founded in 1823 by Josef Lobmeyr (17 March 1792 - 8 May 1855).
+The company was founded in 1823 by Josef Lobmeyr (17 March 1792 – 8 May 1855).
 When his children acquired the company they renamed it J. & L. Lobmeyr, named after his son Joseph and brother Louis.
 Joseph became the marketing director and Louis managed the art department.
-Ludwig Lobmeyr (2 August 1829 - 25 March 1917) developed further professional relationships with Bohemian glassworks and glass making companies.
+Ludwig Lobmeyr (2 August 1829 – 25 March 1917) developed further professional relationships with Bohemian glassworks and glass making companies.
 They had an office at Kamenický Šenov and partners included Wilhelm Kralik of Meyrswalden.

 J. & L. Lobmeyr provided a crystal chandelier for Schönbrunn Palace and other clients.
 They also had a partnership with Thomas Edison.
 They co-developed the first electric chandeliers in the world, in 1880, with Edison.
 They provided services for the King of Belgium, the Duke of Brabant, and the Court of Flanders.
 In 1906 they opened an office in Karlovy Vary.
 Around this time, clients included Archduke Franz Ferdinand of Austria.
 In recognition of their services, they were titled purveyor to the Imperial Court.
 In 1917, Louis died.
-The company was left to Stefan Rath (1876-1960), Louis' nephew.
+The company was left to Stefan Rath (1876–1960), Louis' nephew.
 Additional clients included the Vienna State Opera, the Metropolitan Opera, the John F. Kennedy Center for the Performing Arts, and the Kremlin.
 As of 1962, Rath had written a history of the family and company.

+Ludwig Lobmeyr (2 August, 1829 in Vienna; † March 25, 1917) expanded the contacts to Bohemian glassworks and glass finishing workshops that his father had already established; he maintained several branches in the region and hired glass cutters and engravers for himself.
+Kamenický Šenov and the surrounding area was a center for the recruitment of artists.
+Ludwig also worked closely with the Bohemian glass manufacturer Wilhelm Kralik von Meyrswalden, the husband of his sister Louise.
+He had many of his glass designs produced in the company of his brother-in-law Meyr's nephew in Adolf near Winterberg.